William Hill (bookmaker)

 William Hill is a British gambling company founded in 1934.
 Its product offering includes sports betting, online casino, online poker, and online bingo.
-The business is split into two divisions, UK and International.
-UK operations are conducted from its headquarters in London, alongside satellite offices in Leeds and Gibraltar, while its International business operates from its hub in Malta.
+Business operations are led from its headquarters in London, with a satellite office in Malta.
 The company was previously listed on the London Stock Exchange until it was acquired by Caesars Entertainment in April 2021.
-In July 2022, William Hill was subsequently acquired by 888 Holdings for £2.2 billion.
+In July 2022, William Hill was subsequently bought by 888 Holdings (now Evoke plc) for £2.2 billion.